hawkinsw/api_intro/docs/README.md

 Now we are getting somewhere!

+The dot property accessor is useful for going into an object (`results`, in the case above) and accessing one of its properties (`body`, in the case above).

 ### Tips For Logging

 Depending on where you are in your programming career, you may or may not have written much code.
 If you are a new developer, rest assured that as you grow, you will rely heavily on logging information to the screen during debugging (it's called `printf`-debugging).
 And, if you are an old hand, I am sure you know what I am talking about!